Enter an email address below to share the provider's page with someone you know.

 Prior to joining CEENTA, Dr. Klein was an assistant professor in the Center for Pediatric Ophthalmology and Adult Strabismus at Rainbow Babies and Children's Hospital and University Hospitals Eye Institute.

-Dr. Klein sees children with any eye concerns from infancy through 18 years old.
+As a pediatric eye doctor, Dr. Klein sees children with any eye concerns from infancy through 18 years old.
 She also sees adults with strabismus, or misalignment of the eyes.
 Some of the most common conditions she sees are:

 Failed vision screens: Children may fail vision screenings performed by pediatricians or schools for any number of reasons.
 If your child fails a vision screen, it is of the utmost importance to see an eye care professional to make sure there are no vision-threatening concerns.